Envío gratis en $75+ (Sin Sub)

 Step 1: First, choose a healthy stem (those who are at least 10cm long) and cut it off cleanly using a clean sharp scissor.
 For spiny cacti, it is recommended to use tongs when handling them.
 Then, lay your cuttings on a windowsill area and leave them until they healed.

 Step 2: Fill a pot with cactus peat, then insert the base of your cutting.
 Make sure that you insert it deep enough to stand upward.
+To help promote root growth, you may also dip your cuttings in rooting hormone powder right before planting (if you have some available).

 Step 3: Water generously, then place the pot on a warm windowsill, ideally away from direct sunlight and cover them with a plastic bag.